lokesh-5050/multer-array/README.md

 install all dependencies
 use - npm i

-This code consist of multer functionality by .single() method soon i'll commit changes and add more methods
+This code consist of multer functionality by .array() method soon i'll commit changes and add more methods

 Ejs files are used